eclipse/xtext/xtext-website/documentation/350_continuous_integration.md

 ### The parent project (my.mavenized.herolanguage.parent)

 All of the projects are aggregated in a parent pom in the root directory.
-If you import the projects into eclipse the imported project is called `my.mavenized.herolanguage.parent`.
+If you import the projects into Eclipse the imported project is called `my.mavenized.herolanguage.parent`.
 Information defined in the parent pom is automatically inherited by the aggregated child projects, so you don't need to reconfigure the same information over and over again.
 Here we have configured two additional plug-ins:

 *   The Xtend compiler plug-in will generate the Java source code for any Xtend files during the 'generate-sources' phase

     ```xml
     <pluginManagement>